DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

     .WithContent("This message has buttons!
 Pretty neat innit?")
     .AddComponents(myButton);
 ```
 Now you have a message with a button.
 Congratulations!
-It's important to note that `.WithComponents()` will create a new row with each call, so **add everything you want on one row in one call!**
+It's important to note that `.AddComponents()` will create a new row with each call, so **add everything you want on one row in one call!**

 Buttons can be added in any order you fancy.
 Lets add 5 to demonstrate each color, and a link button for good measure.